 Youtube is not just for kids; it is the world’s most immense source of knowledge and entertainment.

 If you have always wanted to learn how to cook, design websites, paint, bake, fix a car, knit, or sew, YouTube can teach you.
 There are thousands of videos online that teach hundreds of skills.

-If you have a computer or tablet with a good internet connection, you can learn many skills without leaving the house or hiring a tutor.
-You can learn if you will enjoy an activity before investing a lot of time, money, and effort.
+You can learn many skills without leaving the house or hiring a tutor if you have a computer or tablet with a good internet connection.
+You can learn if you enjoy an activity before investing time, money, and effort.

 5. Become a Reader